-Maier’s research focuses on early childhood education and intervention.
-She has extensive experience in the design, start-up, impact, implementation/field research, and measurement activities for a variety of research projects.
-Most are focused on early care and education programs that support development and school readiness in children from families with low incomes.
-Currently, Maier is project director of Head Start Connects, a descriptive study funded by the U.S. Department of Health and Human Services (HHS) that examines the coordination of family support services in Head Start programs.
-She is the deputy project director of the Expanding Children’s Early Learning (ExCEL) Network project and the HHS-funded Variations in Implementation of Quality Interventions project, both of which are three-group, random assignment studies examining the effect of classroom quality on child outcomes.
-She also is a task lead on Building and Sustaining the Early Care and Education Workforce (BASE), a project aiming to inform recruiting, supporting, and retaining a qualified, healthy, and stable workforce that reflects the linguistic, racial, and ethnic diversity of the families and children it serves.
+Maier’s research focuses on impact and implementation evaluations of childcare and early education programs that support the cognitive and social-emotional development of children from families with low incomes.
+She has extensive experience in design, start-up, impact, implementation/field research, and measurement activities for a variety of research projects.
+Currently, Maier is the principal investigator and project director of Head Start Connects, a descriptive study funded by the U.S. Department of Health and Human Services (HHS) that examines the coordination of family support services in Head Start programs.
+She is the principal investigator and project director of the HHS-funded Variations in Implementation of Quality Interventions project and the deputy project director of the Expanding Children’s Early Learning (ExCEL) Network project, both of which are three-group, random assignment studies that examine the effect of classroom quality on child outcomes.
+She also leads measurement and implementation-related tasks for Building and Sustaining the Early Care and Education Workforce, a project that aims to inform the recruitment, support, and retention of a qualified, healthy, and stable workforce that reflects the linguistic, racial, and ethnic diversity of the families and children it serves.